gt3/react-ultra/README.md

 ```
 `app.js` is our entry point where we render the `<App />` component with `<Nav />` links on the page.
 We use `<Ultra />` to initialize the router container with root level matches.
 We use `<A />` to create anchor links to navigate to the news section.

-Note that news module is loaded dynamically using webpack import.
+News module is loaded dynamically using webpack import on `/news` path hit.
 The `<News />` component mounts once the module is loaded.

 ```
 // news.js